 Front (bow) side of the dredge.
 The enclosure on the upper floor is the pilot house.

-Mining methods used by locals included traditional dulang washing (panning), using simple tools as changkol, lampan, lanchut and water wheels, followed by the more recent hydraulic approach of applying gravel pumps and palongs.
+Mining methods used by locals included traditional dulang washing (panning), using simple tools such as changkol, lampan, lanchut and water wheels, followed by the more recent hydraulic approach of applying gravel pumps and palongs.
 With these local techniques in practice, the arrival of dredges was indeed a paradigm shift.

-Originally designed in the 1880s to increase gold extraction in New Zealand mines, bucket dredges were further improved to be operated in Australia, United States and Canada.
+Originally designed in the 1880s to increase gold extraction in New Zealand mines, bucket dredges were further improved to be operated in Australia, the United States, and Canada.
 Once reaching Perak, the technology underwent some further modifications after failed attempts in 1891 and 1912.
 The first successful use of a bucket dredge was finally achieved in 1913, introduced by Malayan Tin Dredging Ltd (not to be confused with Southern Malayan Tin Dredging Ltd, its sister company) to work on minefields near Batu Gajah.

 A closer look at the bucket band, 'decorated' by shrubs and moss.

 Dredges had the major advantage of being able to operate continuously and autonomously, equating the capacity of a small 12-bucket dredge to an army of 2,000 coolies.
-In addition to this, the huge initial cost of dredges became an entry barrier for smaller scale miners, while much larger companies had an upper hand in securing investments.
-Naturally, this gave the foreign companies massive economical and competitive advantage over the Chinese miners.
+In addition to this, the huge initial cost of dredges became an entry barrier for smaller-scale miners, while much larger companies had an upper hand in securing investments.
+Naturally, this gave the foreign companies a massive economical and competitive advantage over the Chinese miners.